and then there were Blue Sky Flags...

 take the Blue Sky Flags out to play

-The Blue Sky Flags are currently out of print.
-Please check this site at a later date for new information on new print runs of the flags.
-We are seeking a new printer, and perhaps a new print process, as the flags definitely still want to come out to play...
+The Blue Sky Flags have just come back into print.
+Please check this site at a later date for new information on where to acquire the flags.
+We have found a new printer, and the flags definitely still want to come out to play...